mikaelarl/SoftwareToolsProjectTeam3/README.md

 ## The 8 Major Tasks
 1. Create a GitHub repository and establish best practices for team collaboration.
-2. Analayze and visualize ACS data using Tableau and/or R.
+2. Analyze and visualize ACS data using Tableau and/or R.
 3. Analyze and visualize aggregated sales data using Tableau and/or R.
 4. Merge aggregated liquor sales data with ACS data per each geography (zipcodes, cities, counties).
 This will result in 3 data sets.
 If using Tableau, create 3 workbooks.
 5. Visualize and identify patterns in liquor sales across geographies and ACS metrics using R and/or Tableau.